 Unifrog - https://www.unifrog.org/

-Unifrog is a careers Internet application that allows students to explore the information on all of the pathways that are available to them at each stage of their school education.
-Students can explore the many different careers and find information about what qualifications and experience might be needed.
+Unifrog is a careers internet application that allows students to explore information on all of the pathways that are available to them at each stage of their school education.
+Students can explore many different careers and find information about what qualifications and experience might be needed.

 The Gatsby Benchmarks - https://www.gatsby.org.uk/education/focus-areas/good-career-guidance

-The Gatsby benchmarks are a set of standards provided to schools to help them in the delivery of careers education and as a way of measuring CEG which can be used by Ofsted in an inspection.
-Unifrog along the school provision provides CEG in line with the statutory guidelines and the Gatsby benchmarks.
+The Gatsby Benchmarks are a set of standards provided to schools to help them in the delivery of careers education and as a way of measuring CEG which can be used by Ofsted in an inspection.
+Unifrog, along with school provision, provides CEG in line with statutory guidelines and the Gatsby Benchmarks.